jpavelka/IMSE780/md_src/sections/appendix.md

   \vdots & \vdots & \ddots & \vdots \\
   0 & 0 & \cdots & 1 \\
   \end{bmatrix}
+- $\Leftrigtharrow$: If and only if.
+It indicates the the statement to the left is logically equivalent to the statement on the right, e.g. $a > b \Leftrightarrow -a < -b$.

 ## Linear algebra review {#sec:linearAlgebra}